*This article was last updated on February 24, 2023

 Here at SendCutSend, we account for the kerf in every single cut so you never have to worry about it.
-Just one more thing we do to make your life a little easier!
-But you may still be wondering, “What is kerf in laser cutting?”
+But it’s still important to understand “What is kerf in laser cutting?”

 When a laser cuts through a piece of material, the laser’s own width displaces a little extra material than is specified in the original design.
 The amount of material that is burned away is known as the kerf in laser cutting.